SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 ## Proxy

-The **proxy pattern** is implemented when an object acts as a surrogate or a placeholder for another
+The **proxy pattern** is implemented when an object acts as a surrogate or a placeholder for another.

 Typically, the proxy object **extends** the original object.